m-grohs/WebPlayer-UI-Remover/readme.md

     Load Unpacked and Pick the Folder where you unziped the Extension
     ```

-No other Browser support available atm (might work on Edge but is untested).
+    <small>No other Browser support available.
+    (might work on other Firefox/Chrome base Browser but has not been tested.)</small>

 ---